Configure an External Load Balancer on GigaVUE Cloud Suite for AWS

 - In the AWS Fabric Launch Configuration page, select the following for the load balancer.

 - Select the Load Balancer configured in AWS

 - Select the Auto Scaling Group configured in AWS

-For the remaining field description, refer to Configure GigaVUE Fabric Components in GigaVUE-FM.
+For the remaining field description, refer to Configure and Deploy GigaVUE Fabric Components in GigaVUE-FM.